ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

 ## demo

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The demo bot found [here](https://twitter.com/ThreeRarity) uses the core code and extends on it by implementing the HowRare API for rarity and attributes.
-This bot also loops through multiple collections, as of right now this code is designed to run one collection at a time (though you could have multiple bots running this code).
+The demo bot also loops through multiple collections, the code in this repo is designed to run one collection at a time (though you could have multiple bots running this code, or modify the code as the demo did).

 ## Contents
 - [Setup](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#Setup)